O2’s Big Bundles Reviewed: Pay As You Go Packages from £10/month

 - Big Bundles: This is the default tariff for new customers on O2 Pay As You Go.
 Your top-up will be converted automatically into a one-month allowance of calls, texts and mobile internet.

-- Simply Pay As You Go: This is O2’s traditional Pay As You Go service.
+- Classic Pay As You Go: This is O2’s classic Pay As You Go service.
 You’ll pay on a per-minute and per-text basis, and your credit won’t expire providing your SIM card remains active.

 - International: This is O2’s specialist SIM card for international calling.
 It allows you to call abroad from 1p/minute.